Archive for category DUI Penalties

 When a citizen’s property is seized, the government, which is typically be represented by the Tennessee Department of Safety in cases involving vehicle and asset forfeiture, must follow the rules.
 Multiple state laws, court cases, and administrative rules govern the forfeiture process.
 Furthermore, constitutional protections against unreasonable searches and seizures and against excessive fines may apply to forfeiture proceedings just as they do criminal proceedings.

 The Department of Safety rules and regulations are complicated and often intimidating.
 Nevertheless, failure to take action within strict time limits may result in the loss of property rights.
 If you or someone you know has had property seized by law enforcement, it is important to contact a Tennessee criminal attorney immediately.
-You may contact Steve, Sara, or Nate by calling (865) 249-7200.
+You may contact Steve and Sara by calling (865) 249-7200.
 You may also wish to review our website for additional information about forfeitures.

 [Source: T.C.A.
 Section 55-10-401 et seq., Williams v.
 State Dept. of Safety, 854 S.W.2d 102 (Tenn.
 Ct.
 App.
 1993), Stuart v.
 State Dept. of Safety, 963 S.W.2d 28 (Tenn.
 1998)]

 A First Offense DUI in Tennessee is always a Misdemeanor (sentence of less than 1 year in jail) if no accidents, injuries, or deaths result from the offense.
 However, all DUI convictions require defendants to serve at least 48 hours in jail, which is a harsher punishment than a defendant would receive for most other Misdemeanors.